soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/configure-supervision-policies.md

 3. Create a new sensitive information type in the Office 365 Security & Compliance Center.
 Navigate to **Classifications** \> **Sensitive info types** and follow the steps in the **New sensitive info type wizard**.
 Here you will:

     - Define a name and description for the sensitive info type
-    - Add your custom dictionary as a requirement for matching
+    - Add your custom dictionary as a requirement for the matching element
     - Review your selections and create the sensitive info type

     For more detailed information, see [Create a custom sensitive information type](create-a-custom-sensitive-information-type.md).

-## Step 4 - Set up a supervision policy
+## Step 4 - Set up a supervision policy (Required)
 <a name="setupsuper"> </a>

 1. Sign into [https://protection.office.com](https://protection.office.com) using credentials for an admin account in your Office 365 organization.